Select Page

 The Berlin Blockade

-In 1948, the Soviet Union blockaded West Berlin, cutting off all road, rail, and water access to the city.
-The aim was to force the Western powers to abandon their control of West Berlin and reunify the city under Soviet influence.
+In 1948 the Soviet Union brought pressure to bear on West Berlin, sealing off rail, road, and water communication with the city.
+The goal was to make the West powers to relinquish their occupation of West Berlin and merge with East Berlin under Soviet supervision.

 The Berlin Airlift